BryandMarti/Calculator-David-Bryan/README.md

 # Calculator-David-Bryan
-In collaboration with David Flores
+In collaboration with David Flores and Bryan Martinez

 We developed the BEL-DOFT 075s Calculator with a primary objective: to revolutionize the interface of our current internet calculator while infusing it with a vintage aesthetic, yet ensuring it retains all the functionalities of a cutting-edge calculator.
 Our approach was inspired by one main goal, to pioneer new design thinking.